Wondersauce/carbon-tech-showcase-templates/README.md

 We are leveraging the Shadcn CLI to distribute the components of the project.

 All distributed components are in the `registry` folder.
-Within the folder `blocks` constitute larger componentes or complete pages, and `ui` are considered building blocks, such as buttons, cards, etc.
+Within the folder `blocks` constitute larger components or complete pages, and `ui` are considered building blocks, such as buttons, cards, etc.

 To create a new component, run the following command: